 Summary: Summer Stipends support individuals pursuing advanced research that is of value to humanities scholars, general audiences, or both.

-Recipients usually produce articles, monographs, books, digital materials, archaeological site reports, translations, editions, or other scholarly resources.
+Eligible projects usually result in articles, monographs, books, digital materials and publications, archaeological site reports, translations, editions, or other scholarly resources.

 Summer Stipends support continuous full-time work on a humanities project for a period of two consecutive months.